-- b.
+- (i) Recruited into the RECOVERY trial no more than 21 days agof - (ii) Clinical evidence of PIMS-TS: - significant systemic disease with persistent pyrexia, with or without evidence of respiratory involvement)g; and - a.
 C-reactive protein ≥75 mg/L - (iii) No medical history that might, in the opinion of the attending clinician, put the patient at significant risk if he/she were to participate in this aspect of the RECOVERY trial.
 (Note: Pregnancy and breastfeeding are not specific exclusion criteria.)

-Note: Participants may undergo this second randomisation at any point after being first randomised, provided they meet the above criteria, and thus may receive up to four study treatments (one each from Main randomisation parts A, B and C, plus one from the second randomisation).
+Note: Participants may undergo this second randomisation at any point after being first randomised, provided they meet the above criteria, and thus may receive up to four study treatments (one each from Main randomisation parts A, B and D, plus one from the second randomisation).
 For some participants the second randomisation may be immediately after the first but for others it may occur a few hours or days later, if and when they deteriorate.